exonum/exonum-doc/src/advanced/serialization.md

 `Hash` and `PublicKey` types represent SHA-256 hashes and Ed25519 public keys and take 32 bytes.

+### Strings

+Strings are stored in [UTF-8 encoding][utf8], which may represent a single char with 1 to 6 bytes.

 ### Slices

 A slice is a data structure consisting of a collection of same type elements.
 A slice is stored so that the position of each element can be computed from its index.
 Slice elements are located in memory without gaps in the order of increasing their indexes.

-### Strings

-Strings are stored in [UTF-8 encoding][utf8], which may represent a single char with 1 to 6 bytes.
+Slices can contain elements with variable length.

+!!! note
+    In the current implementation, a slice of strings can not be serialized (it should be fixed later).

 ### Sequences